 At Dig Deep, we believe that everyone has a fundamental right to clean water, safe toilets, and good hygiene through the achievement of UN Sustainable Development Goal 6.
 We are fortunate to be supported by a range of donors and fundraisers who make this work possible.

 Once funds are received by the charity, we seek to put it to work as soon as possible and work to ensure that we have the greatest impact possible with the funds that are gifted to us.

 We recognize that on occasion a donor may change their mind about their donation to Dig Deep, and request a refund for this.

-Unfortunately, other than in a few specific circumstances (for example, where a donation was fraudulently made, or where a refund is requested within 7 days of receipt), The Charity Acts (1992 and 2011) and professional fundraising bodies (the Institute of Fundraising and the Fundraising Regulator) make it clear that it is not possible for Dig Deep to refund donations.
+Unfortunately, other than in a few specific circumstances (for example, where a donation was fraudulently made, or where a refund is requested within 7 days of receipt), it is not possible for Dig Deep to refund donations.
 This is the case both for unsolicited donations, and those made in relation to one of our fundraisers taking part in a charity overseas challenge.

 The full reason for this (and references to the specific sections of charity law and guidelines to which we refer) is outlined in detail below.